KobAmoah/Employee-Management-System/README.md

 ## Usage

 The following provides instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these steps.
-1. Clone the repo
+1. Clone the repo:

 ````git clone https://github.com/KobAmoah/Employee-Management-System.git````